derijkp/genomecomb/README.txt

 GenomeComb
 ========== A program for the analysis of complete genome data
-           Copyright 2010 VIB and Universiteit Antwerpen
+           Copyright 2010 to 2021 VIB and Universiteit Antwerpen

 Purpose
 -------
-Genomecomb is a package designed for the analysis of complete genome data.
+Genomecomb is a package designed to analyze, combine, annotate and query whole genome, exome or targetted sequencing data.

-It can be used to compare, annotate and especially filter the results of complete genome sequencing.
+It provides pipelines to analyse data sets made with different sequencing technologies (Illumina, nanopore) using a (choosable) set of aligners, variant callers, structural variant callers, etc. and to extensively annotate the results.

+It also provides a very flexible tool to query or summarise the results, and includes a graphical table browser that can handle browsing (and querying) multigigabyte tables with millions of rows

+Other included tools can be used for region operations (including making a queryable multisample regionfile), validation (primer design and checking), genetics analysis of sequencing data (homwes, plink export), conversion (between different formats, extended liftover) and reporting (depth histograms, pipeline results, gender prediction)

 System requirements and Installation
 ------------------------------------